Venus Beauty Institute

-Venus Beauty Institute (Vénus beauté (institut)), also known as Venus Beauty, is a 1999 French romantic comedy.
+Venus Beauty Institute (Vénus beauté (institut)), also known as Venus Beauty, is a 1999 French romantic comedy film written and directed by Tonie Marshall.
+It stars Nathalie Baye, Bulle Ogier, Samuel Le Bihan, Jacques Bonnaffé, Mathilde Seigner, Audrey Tautou, Claire Denis, Micheline Presle, Emmanuelle Riva and Robert Hossein.
 The story centers on three employees of a beauty parlor and their search for love and happiness.
-The film is directed by Tonie Marshall.
-It stars Nathalie Baye, Bulle Ogier, Samuel Le Bihan, Jacques Bonnaffé, Mathilde Seigner, Audrey Tautou, Robert Hossein, Claire Denis, Micheline Presle, Emmanuelle Riva and Elli Medeiros.

-It won the César Award for Best Film, Best Director, Best Writing and Most Promising Actress.
+The film received seven nominations at the 25th César Awards, winning for Best Film, Best Director, Best Original Screenplay or Adaptation and Most Promising Actress (Tautou).

 Plot

 Angèle is a 40-year-old beautician who works at the title establishment in Paris.
 She has been an orphan from the age of eight, her father having killed her mother for suspected infidelity, and then killing himself when her infidelity was proved untrue.
 She picks up men to have short sex flings, but no longer believes in love, having hurt her former boyfriend, Jacques, whom she occasionally contacts out of loneliness, but who is never available at the same time as her.
-An unkempt younger man, Antoine, sees her at a cafe as she is being dumped by her latest fling, and falls in love with her.
+An unkempt younger man, Antoine, sees her at a café as she is being dumped by her latest fling, and falls in love with her.
 He stands outside the beauty shop to watch for Angèle, follows her to a café and declares his love for her, but she for once is lost for words and does not immediately return his feelings.
 Antoine also reveals that despite his feelings for her, he is engaged, but feels he is drifting away from his fiancée.
-However, despite her refusal to believe in love, Angèle gradually falls for Antoine.
+Despite her declared refusal to believe in love, Angèle gradually falls for Antoine.

 Venus Beauty Institute is run by Nadine, and Angèle's co-workers include Samantha, who has a string of dates and gives Angèle their descriptions, and Marie, the youngest who is still learning the ropes.
 The co-workers' love lives contrast with Angèle's.
 Marie has as her client an aging pilot, who had been burnt and had his face reconstructed from his late wife's skin.
 The pilot wants Marie to come to his house, which she eventually does, watched by Angèle and Antoine.
 Angèle is concerned that Marie is too naïve and that the pilot invited her to his house to seduce her.
 As Marie and the pilot begin to make love, Angèle and Antoine start kissing.